NKB-Lab/RPCS/README.md

 # RPCS
-Ranking of Pathogenic and conservation scores based on its ability to separating driver vs non-driver mutations in head and neck cancer
+Ranking of Pathogenic and conservation scores based on its ability to separating driver from non-driver mutations in head and neck cancer